China blames religious extremists for station bombing

 State media did not say if Xi, who was wrapping up his visit to the region, was anywhere near Urumqi at the time.

-Pan Zhiping, a retired expert on Central Asia at Xinjiang's Academy of Social Science, described the attack as well organised, saying it was timed to coincide with Xi's visit.
+Pan Zhiping, a retired expert on Central Asia at Xinjiang's Academy of Social Science, described the attack as well organized, saying it was timed to coincide with Xi's visit.

 "It is very clear that they are challenging the Chinese government," he said.